promised-ai/lace/README.md

 Lace is licensed under the Business Source License v1.1, which restricts commercial use.
 See `LICENSE` for full details.

 If you would like a license for use in commercial please contact `lace@redpoll.ai`

+## Academic use

+Lace is free for academic use.
+Please cite lace according the the `CITATION.cff` metadata.